Drala-Mountain-Center-App/dmc_front_end/README.md

 - Agile work style embraced with efficiency and adaptability
 - Achievement of Minimum Viable Product (MVP) and subsequent extensions
 - Seamless integration of GraphQL and Apollo Client
-- Animated API and animations with meditation timer/stats
+- Animations with meditation timer/stats

 ## Challenges
 - Overcoming cache policy challenges and troubleshooting Apollo Client errors
 - Implementing Cypress end to end testing with React Native
-- AsyncStorage for storing user information
+- AsyncStorage for storing user information with mutation query's
 - Learning curve with implementation of React Native, compatability and styling within components

 ## Wireframe